dude56987/HostfileBlocklist/README.md

 HostfileBlocklist
 =================

-Automaticly update your hosts file using online blocklists.
+Automatically update your hosts file using online blocklists.
 Configurable via config files or the GUI.

 ####Unstable Packages for Ubuntu and Linux Mint